Skip to main content

 Stevens County | Riverview LLP West River Dairy expansion

 Riverview LLP is seeking to expand its existing West River Dairy facility near Morris from 7,855 cows to a total capacity of 18,855 cows.
-The Minnesota Pollution Control Agency (MPCA) has completed a required environmental assessment worksheet (EAW) for the project.
+The Minnesota Pollution Control Agency (MPCA) has completed a required environmental assessment worksheet (EAW) for the project and determined an environmental impact study (EIS) is not required.

-In addition, Riverview has applied for a feedlot permit for the West River Dairy facility.
+With completion of the EAW process, the MPCA will move forward on issuing West River Dairy’s feedlot permit.
 This permit includes proposed construction of animal holding areas, liquid manure storage areas, permanent stockpiles, and feed storage areas at the facility.

 Location